mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 So the library should prevent such conversions from happening implicitly; whether the library should offer explicitly marked unsafe conversions for these cases is yet to be discussed.

-_Please note that it is always assumed that one can convert a quantity into another one with a unit of a higher resolution.
-There is no protection against overflow of the representation type.
-In case the target quantity ends up with a value bigger than the representation type can handle, we will be facing Undefined Behavior._

 To make the above conversions compile, we could use a floating-point representation type:

 ```cpp